Mumbai weather updates: Temperature at 33 deg C, air quality index stays ’good’

-Despite the 'good' air quality on Saturday, Mumbai's skyline was obscured by a layer of haze, as temperatures rose by a degree.
-According to the Mumbai weather updates of the Indian Meteorological Department (IMD), the Colaba observatory recorded a maximum temperature of 33.3 degrees Celcius which is 1.3 degrees below the normal temperature.
-Santacruz observatory, the Met department data showed, recorded a temperature of 34.4 degrees.
+Despite the 'good' air quality on Sunday, Mumbai's skyline was obscured by a layer of haze, while the mercury stayed a degree below normal temperature.
+According to the Mumbai weather updates of the India Meteorological Department (IMD), the Colaba observatory recorded a maximum temperature of 32.4 degrees Celcius which is 1.1 degrees below the normal temperature.
+Santacruz observatory, the Met department data showed, recorded a temperature of 33.7 degrees.

 ADVERTISEMENT

-According to the latest Mumbai weather updates by the IMD, the maximum temperature will likely be around 33 degrees Celsius.
-Meanwhile, the minimum temperature is likely to be around 26 degrees Celsius.
-The relative humidity is 90 per cent and the wind speed is 6 km/h.
-The sun rose at 06:34 AM and will set at 06:13 PM.
+According to the latest Mumbai weather updates by the IMD, the maximum temperature will likely be around 34 degrees Celsius.
+Meanwhile, the minimum temperature is likely to be around 27 degrees Celsius.
+The relative humidity is two per cent and the wind speed is 5 km/h.
+The sun rose at 06:34 AM and will set at 06:12 PM.

-The IMD’s latest Mumbai weather updates have forecasted a "partly cloudy sky with possibility of moderate rain or thunderstorm" for the city and suburbs over the next 24 hours.
+The IMD’s latest Mumbai weather updates have forecasted a "partly cloudy sky with possibility of thunderstorm accompanied with lightning and light to moderate rain towards evening/night" for the city and suburbs over the next 24 hours.

 Mumbai weather updates: City's AQI remains 'good'